✨ Professional Resume Review | Get Yours Today | Certified Experts

 Lack of Accomplishment Data

-Take a peep at the employment history section in your CV.
+Take a peek at the employment history section in your CV.
 You might discover that you didn’t include accomplishment data that shows how well you performed in your previous role.

-But unsurprisingly, some job hunters in today’s world still fail to include this detail because they do not recognize its game-changing potential.
+Unsurprisingly, some job hunters today still fail to include this detail because they do not recognize its game-changing potential.

-Here’s the thing, hiring managers are familiar with the day-to-day responsibilities of the advertised role you’re applying for.
-Providing them with the information they are familiar with is a lost cause.
+Here’s the thing: Hiring managers are familiar with the day-to-day responsibilities of the advertised role you’re applying for.
+Providing them with information they are not familiar with is a lost cause.

 Generic CVs

-This is probably the one most applicants are guilty of.
-Truth be told, it is much easier to create a catch-all CV with loads of information and send it to as many jobs and adverts as possible.
+Most applicants are probably guilty of this.
+Truthfully, it is much easier to create a catch-all CV with loads of information and send it to as many jobs and adverts as possible.

 It was the same move I made when I left my job for greener pastures some years ago.
 Was it a good idea?
 Not.
 It backfired.